 There are three main credit agencies in the United States.
 One of them is TransUnion.
 Nearly every American adult has their credit information recorded and tracked by TransUnion.
 What happens when the agency you trust to protect your credit rating begins to share your confidential information with other companies—for a price?
-It’s not something we like to think would happen, but it did.
-And that’s just the tip of the iceberg.
+It’s not something we like to think would happen, but it did. and that’s just the tip of the iceberg.

 Major credit-reporting agency breaks consumers’ trust